-Although you can right click and inspect element in your browser, there’s a browser extension we love called CSS Scan that makes it easy.
+Although you can right-click and inspect element in your browser, a browser extension we love called CSS Scan makes it easy.

-Although it’s designed to target and develop CSS for a website, it’s great to help find the perfectly-sized images
+Although it’s designed to target and develop CSS for a website, it’s great to help find perfectly-sized images.

 Step 2 – Find the image you want to get the size for